 - Scarring – Since the healing process involves a somewhat random phenomenon, sometimes scars are not, in the end, as discreet as desired, and might have very different aspects: wide, retractile, adhesive, hyper or hypo-pigmented, hypertrophic (swollen) or even exceptionally keloid.

 - Haematoma – or bleeding is a risk after all surgery and in this operation, would result in a haematoma around the implant that may develop in the first hours after surgery and may require a return to theatre to evacuate the blood.
 It is rare and generally avoidable with meticulous haemostatic precautions.
 Occasionally, a haematoma can develop later (what is called a secondary haematoma) and may be caused by excessive trauma or premature physical activity.
 It may be possible to manage with simple drainage but may also ultimately need further surgery to evacuate.

-- Malposition/displacement/movement of the implant – Due to its deep position, technique of insertion and custom fitting there is a rare long-term complication.
+- Malposition/displacement/movement of the implant – Due to its deep position, technique of insertion and custom fitting this is a rare long-term complication.

 Unlike soft silicone gel breast implants the more solid pectus implants do not fold; are not associated with capsular retraction and cannot rupture and so are designed to be retained for the rest of the patients life.

 Due to the specialised nature of the Pectus Clinic a combination of partial corrective surgery and pectus implants can be applied to achieve the best cosmetic results.
 In addition, working with experienced cosmetic plastic surgeons the pectus implant can be combined with breast augmentation for women with significant breast asymmetry (one breast much smaller than other) though it is advisable that the pectus implant and breast implants are performed at separate operations with a period in between to allow healing.
 This can be discussed in more detail at your consultation.